-Welding Helmet Functional Features
+Welding Helmet Features To Pay Attention For

 The next consideration for selecting a helmet is the intended use.
 How often and how long at at time will you use your helmet?
 If you need to do occasional welding projects, you can consider heavier helmets, which are often less expensive.
 Heavier helmets are naturally less comfortable, but for short periods it is not a problem.